Are You at Risk for Developing Diabetes?

 Kidney failure – Due to the fact that diabetes damages small blood vessels, kidney problems and even failure is common among diabetics.
 Keep your doctor informed if you notice problems or start getting a lot of infections.

 Cardiovascular issues – One of the biggest killers of people with diabetes is cardiovascular illness.
 You can develop coronary artery disease which can lead to a heart attack and/or a stroke.
-Many people only find out about their diabetes when it’s too late and they’re in the ER due to a heart attack.
+Many people only find out about their diabetes when it’s too late.
+And they’re in the ER due to a heart attack.

-Amputation – Due to the fact that diabetes damages small blood vessels, veins and nerves, some people with diabetes have trouble with their lower extremities.
+Amputation – Due to the fact that it damages small blood vessels, veins and nerves, some people with diabetes have trouble with their lower extremities.
 Injuries don’t heal as fast, and they develop problems that eventually require amputation.
 Due to damaged nerves you may not realize you’ve even hurt your foot.
 Do regular self-exams to be safe.

 Pregnancy issues – If you have diabetes during pregnancy you are at greater risk of having a child with organ damage, and the mother is at an extremely high risk of kidney problems and even death without well-managed care.

 Your doctor will give you a range for which you want your blood sugar levels maintained.
-Usually and on average, before meals your range should be between 70 and 130, after a meal 180, and after fasting between 90 and 130 (mg/dl).
+Usually and on average, before meals your range should be between 70 and 130.
+After a meal 180, and after fasting between 90 and 130 (mg/dl).
 Ask your doctor to help you understand these numbers so that you can keep track better.